 Using saved connections allow you to quickly sign in to the source and destination sites by creating a reusable connection.
 When adding a saved connection, you must specify the preferred sign-in method for your site.

-As of 2021.2, the Content Migration Tool supports the following sign-in methods:
+The Content Migration Tool supports the following sign-in methods: